Washington, D.C., Summer Program

 Several trips have been included in past years, such as tours of the Capitol, CIA headquarters, the Federal Trade Commission, the U.S. Supreme Court, and White House.
 There are a number of social outings as well.
 Students speak highly of their time spent in D.C. and note the bonds they form with each other add to the value of the experience.
-For more information on the classes and field trips, visit the Summer Experience page.
+For more information on the classes and field trips, visit the Summer Experience page and check out this Twitter thread recap of the 2019 summer program.